AlfilAlex/easybroker_prueba/README.md

 ### Tests

-Pytest was used to to carry on the test task.
-Test are configured in the test folder whith the next tree:
+Pytest was used to carry on the test task.
+Test are configured in the test folder with the next tree:

 ```
     tests/